 The best instruction that can help you know more about Frijoles Refritos.

-6. Catrachas (Honduran Bean Tostadas)
+6. Catrachas (Bean Tostadas)

 Catrachas might be the quickest bean dish to prepare on this list, and you can easily find it as famous street food in various vendors in Honduras.
-In this recipe, Honduran people won’t use the baked or grilled corn tortillas as they prefer the deep-fried, crunchy ones.
+In this dish, Honduran people won’t use the baked or grilled corn tortillas as they prefer the deep-fried, crunchy ones.

 In contrast to the distinctive use of tortilla base, the fillings of Catrachas are fairly simple.
 Refried Beans (Frijoles Refritos), cheeses (shredded/crumbled), and some sour cream/Tabasco chili sauce are all you need to have a delicious piece of Tostadas.